brimdata/zed/docs/lake/design.md

 mistake:
 ```
 zed lake load -p logs oops.ndjson
-(commit <tag> etc printed to stdout)
+(commit <tag> etc. printed to stdout)
-zed lake delete -p <tag>
+zed lake delete -p logs -commit <tag>
 ```
 In this case, the data will be deleted from any subsequent scans but still exists in the lake and can be accessed via time travel.
+Here, we used the `-commit` flag on `delete` to automatically commit the delete operation to the commit journal without having to run an explicit `commit` command.

 ### Purge and Vacate